unmrds/cc-database-basics/01_Overview.md

+---
-% Code and Coffee - Database Basics
+title: Code and Coffee - Database Basics
-% Karl Benedict, Jon Wheeler.
+author: Karl Benedict, Jon Wheeler.
 UNM Libraries, Research Data Services
-% February 9, 2018
+geometry: margin=1in
+output: pdf_document
+---

 ## Why Use a Database to Organize Your Data